 There’s a reason behind the innovations made for the systems that handle your customer transactions and checkout processes.
 Newer solutions, particularly POS software programs, are enabling users to accomplish their tasks more efficiently.
 With the rise of technology and the rapidly evolving business landscapes, sticking to an outdated system gives your competitors an edge over you.

 Businesses are moving to a POS solution and abandoning their older systems.
 By the end of 2020, 81% of retailers are planning to offer unified commerce to their customers according to BRP Consulting’s 2018 POS Survey.
-Meanwhile, 62% of the respondents will increase the use of mPOS by the end of 2019.
+Meanwhile, 62% of the respondents increased the use of mPOS by the end of 2019.
 There is also the customer demand for more personalization where 91% of retailers will offer enhanced order visibility within the next three years.

 This shift towards POS solutions is due to its indisputable benefits.
 At its core, the point of sale system is the same as your traditional cash register.
 But since it operates on computers, smartphones, and tablets, it opens an entirely new world of data and opportunities to streamline and automate your processes.
 For an in-depth information on its benefits, features, examples, and potential issues, read this what is POS software article.